But, we don't have to wait for temps to dip below 80 to enjoy the Kerbey Lane Fall Menu. It's now available at all locations!

 We started out by sampling the Frito Pie, which was filled with Akaushi beef.
 Just like the Frito Pies you had at Friday night football games....but so much better.
 Akaushi beef, a Japenese Wagyu breed of cattle from HeartBrand Beef, is raised locally & featured throughout the Fall menu.
 You can really taste the quality.
 HeartBrand Beef is raised hormone & antibiotic free & their cattle are fed an all-natural, vegetarian diet.

 We then moved on to the Texas Benedict.
 I always love trying the different Eggs Benedict that are part of the seasonal Kerbey Lane menus, but this guy may be my favorite version.
 Two huge pieces of sweet, thick cornbread topped with queso, pico, Akaushi steak, avocado & of course two perfectly poached eggs.
 It's decadent, delicious & all I could want in breakfast.
 A must-try.

 Texas Street Tacos, again featuring Akaushi steak, were a great mix of flavors & textures.
 Warm corn tortillas are stuffed with steak, caramelized onions, tomato, bright cilantro & topped with queso fresco.
 A refreshing guacamole salad is served on the side....because what taco isn't made tastier with a little avocado?

 Our final entree of the evening was a creamy, cozy Pork Belly Mac & Cheese.
 I was immediately enamored with how oozy, gooey, cheesy the mac & cheese was.
 If you think everything is better with a little more cheese (me!) you will be very happy.
 It reminded me of my Mom's cheesy macaroni.
 And that's a very good thing.

-I loved the addition of pimentos & fresh parsley, & the pork belly added just the right amount of heartiness to the dish.
+I loved the addition of pimentos & fresh parsley, it added a nice pop of brightness to the dish.

 Kerbey Lane Cafe